dictadata/xlsx-junction/README.md

 Supported filesystem are those built into the storage-junctions library.
 Currently the supported filesystems types are:

-- file - local file system
+- file: - local file system

 ## Project Dependencies